Why use local herbs?

 1. Herbs you harvest yourself are fresher

 Herbs have a shelf life.
-Usually dried herbs will last only a year.
+Usually, dried herbs will last only a year.
 Preserved in oil or tincture they can last for years.
-When you purchase from an herb supplier, you’re herbs may already be several months old before you buy them.
+When you purchase from an herb supplier, your herbs may already be several months old before you buy them.
 This can reduce the time that these herbs will be strongly medicinally active in storage for you.

-Herbs you harvest yourself will be stronger and fresher than any herbs you buy from your local herb store or online supplier.
+The herbs you harvest yourself will be stronger and fresher than any you buy from your local herb store or online supplier.
 Growing and harvesting your own herbs allows you to harvest at the correct time in the quantities you need.

 2. Herbs you harvest will be medicinally stronger

 Herbs growing local to you are exposed to the very same stressors that you are exposed to.
-If they are thriving in spite of the fungal, bacterial, and environmental stress, they have the right chemistry to help you thrive as well.
+If they are thriving despite the fungal, bacterial, and environmental stress, they have the right chemistry to help you thrive as well.

 3. Harvesting local herbs save money